Tuition and Residency

 - Late fees will be assessed on all past due balances each month.

 - Registration for an ensuing semester will be denied.

 An official transcript and/or diploma will not be issued.

 Students with delinquent balances will be dropped from class, meal plans, and housing.

 Any student wishing to withdraw from Missouri Valley College must contact the Graduate Studies Office to obtain a "Withdrawal/Departure Form" and follow instructions for proper procedure for withdrawal.
 Offices to be visited include the Office of Student Affairs, Registrar's Office, Financial Aid Office, and Business Office.
 Calculation of refunds or tuition adjustments may be based on the student's last date of attendance.

-If a student withdraws prior to the beginning of classes, all payments will be refunded, except the initial $500 down payment for residents or the $250 down payment for commuters.
+If a student withdraws prior to the beginning of classes, all payments will be refunded, except the initial $250 down payment for residents and commuters.